 - 22.1 One-tenth (1/10) of the daily availability rate in effect will be deducted for each hour or portion thereof that aircraft or personnel are unavailable between the ten (10) hours before sunset LPT.
-Deductions will be made at the end of each seven (7) day period when availability payments are invoiced for payment.
-The maximum daily availability to be deducted in anyone (1) day will be an amount equivalent to the daily availability rate in effect.
-The Contractor will not be liable for a reduction in daily availability payments if the failure to meet the terms of the contract arises out of causes beyond the control and without the fault or negligence of the Contractor.
-Such causes may include, but are not restricted to, acts of God or of the public enemy, acts of the Commonwealth in either its sovereign or contractual capacity, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, acts of terrorism and unusually severe weather; but, in every case, the failure to perform must be beyond the control and without the fault or negligence of the Contractor. - 22.2 Failure of the Contractor to have air tankers available in readiness to perform flight as set forth in Section 8, may cause serious damage to the Commonwealth.
+Deductions shall be made at the end of each seven (7) day period when availability payments are invoiced for payment.
+The maximum daily availability to be deducted in any one (1) day shall be an amount equivalent to the daily availability rate in effect.
+The Contractor shall not be liable for a reduction in daily availability payments if the failure to meet the terms of the contract arises out of causes beyond the control and without the fault or negligence of the Contractor.
+Such causes may include, but are not restricted to, acts of God or of the public enemy, acts of the Commonwealth in either its sovereign or contractual capacity, fires, floods, epidemics, quarantine restrictions, strikes, freight embargoes, acts of terrorism and unusually severe weather; but, in every case, the failure to perform must be beyond the control and without the fault or negligence of the Contractor and unusually severe weather; but, in every case, the failure to perform must be beyond the control and without the fault or negligence of the Contractor. - 22.2 Failure of the Contractor to have air tankers available in readiness to perform flight as set forth in Section 8, may cause serious damage to the Commonwealth.
 In addition to the above availability deductions, fixed and agreed liquidated damages set forth below may be assessed for each hour or portion thereof that aircraft or personnel are unavailable.